shopware/docs/guides/plugins/apps/starter/product-translator.md

     ```
 {% endcode %}

-Now that the app can be sure the description has not been translated before it can write the new description like so:
+Now that the app can be sure the description has not been translated before, it can write the new description like so:

 {% code title="src/Controller/ProductController.php" %}
 ``` php